 To make the masa dough using masa harina, you want to start with the best masa harina you can find.
 If you live in an area that doesn’t have a lot of Latin products, I urge you to shop online.
 My favorite is:

 - Masienda Masa Harina Masienda partners with hundreds of different farmers throughout Mexico to source heirloom varieties of corn for their masa harina.
 It is Non-GMO (it’s technically illegal to grow GMO corn in Mexico), organic , and sustainably farmed.

 Mix the masa harina with baking powder, salt, about 1/4 cup fat (you can use lard, vegetable shortening, or even butter) per 1 1/2 cups masa harina and warm stock leftover from cooking the pork.
 Add the stock 1/2 cup at a time until you have a nice, fluffy dough.

-The last step is to fill the soaked corn husks with the masa dough, pork, and mole sauce.
-Then steam them in the tamale steamer.
+The last step is assembling the tamales by filling the soaked corn husks with the masa dough, pork, and mole sauce.
+Then steam them in the tamalera.
 Here are the steps:

-- Lay a corn husk with the widest side facing toward you.
+- Dry a corn husk with a paper towel and lay it with the widest side facing toward you.

 - Spread about 1/3 cup of masa on the bottom half of the corn husk, leaving a border around the edge.

 - Place a few pieces of pork in the middle—don’t over fill.